wilcoxen-courses/e300-ny-attain/README.md

 ## Input Data

-There are two input files on the Google drive for the course: **tl_2016_us_county_36.zip**, a shapefile giving the boundaries of New York counties, and **attainment.csv**, a file containing the results from the educational attainment assignment.
+There are two input files on the Google drive for the course: **cb_2019_us_county_500k_36.zip**, a shapefile giving the boundaries of New York counties, and **attainment.csv**, a file containing the results from the educational attainment assignment.
 Variables in the attainment file with prefix `'pct_'` give the percentage of the population in the group indicated by the suffix, such as `'<hs'`.
 The ratio variable is provided as well.
-For future reference, the country boundary file was constructed by filtering a Census TIGER/Line shapefile for all counties in the US down to just those in New York state.
+For future reference, the country boundary file was constructed by filtering a Census cartographic boundary (cb) shapefile for all counties in the US down to just those in New York state.

 ## Deliverables